HiDraqula/Personal-Website-V1/README.md

 `If something is free why to waste money on it`,

 i'll rather choose to enjoy a favrouite meal with my beloved ones...😇✌

+Also Basic Version of it 👉 https://github.com/HiDraqula/HiDraqula.github.io

+#

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.